pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 We see that the median length of a dialogue, total no of lines (`chId_count`) & position in the post credits in a movie are important features along with the tokens extracted from the character's dialogues for the Random Forest model!

+The complete Jupyter notebook is available on Kaggle [here](https://www.kaggle.com/priteshshrivastava/gender-classifier-based-on-movie-dialogues)